Scientific: Gaillardia x grandiflora (a hybrid between G. aristata and G. pulchella)

 USDA 2-11

-Landscape Use: Perennial flower gardens and borders, old fashioned gardens, butterfly gardens, cool season annual in for landscape borders and xeric flower gardens Phoenix.
+Landscape Use: Perennial flower gardens and borders, old-fashioned flower gardens, cut flowers, butterfly gardens, cool season annual in for landscape borders and xeric flower gardens Phoenix.

-Foliage/Texture: Nearly sessile, gray greenish leaves, smooth, sometimes with crenate to clefted margins, 3" long or less, elongated to nearly linear, medium texture
+Foliage/Texture: Nearly sessile, gray greenish leaves, smooth, sometimes with crenate to clefted margins, 3-inches long or less, elongated to nearly linear; medium texture.

-Flowers & Fruits: Daisy-like, up to 4 inches in diameter, usually red and yellow; flower color varies widely with varietal selection; fruit an achene
+Flowers & Fruits: Daisy-like, up to 4-inches wide, usually red and yellow; flower color varies widely with varietal selection; fruit an achene

 Watering: Needs regular supplemental